Wholesaler| noun | whole·sal·er \ˈhōl-ˌsā-lər\

-In brief, a wholesaler such as ourselves (Facets Singapore), buys diamonds that are cut and polished, then sells these diamonds to jewellery manufacturers and retailers or local, independent jewellery stores who may not have the capacity to finance large stocks of diamond inventory.
+In brief, a polished wholesaler such as ourselves (Facets Singapore), buys diamonds that are cut and polished, then sells these diamonds to jewellery manufacturers and retailers or local, independent jewellery stores who may not have the capacity to finance large stocks of diamond inventory.
 Thus, the role of a wholesaler here is no different than a wholesaler of auto-mobile parts, textiles or coconuts.
-Instead of units in pieces, tonnes or kilograms, the units used here are carats (ct).
-The needs vary by region, by market and by jewellery type: high-end vs. mass market, but in general, the concept of breaking bulk is exactly the same.
+Instead of units in pieces, tonnes or kilograms, the units used here are carats (cts).
+The practicalities may vary by region, by market and by jewellery type: high-end vs. mass market, but in general, the concept of breaking bulk is exactly the same

 Although travel is still a large part of a diamond dealer's life, with the increase in connectivity and technology, dealers now have options like 360 degree photos, videos & remote in-depth analysis of the stones they’re buying to make educated decisions on what stones to source without the need to travel.
 These same technologies also make it easier for an end-user to source a diamond for themselves, which is part of the added pressures wholesalers face today.
 The irony is, it has never been easier to source a diamond, yet it has also never been harder to sell one.

-Some vertical integration is necessary for not only the retailers but increasingly for the diamond wholesaler too.
+Some vertical integration is necessary for not only the retailers but increasingly for the polished diamond wholesaler too.
 In a market with increased connectivity, price and product transparency, the wholesalers' advantages are evermore narrow.
-Smart wholesalers have either moved up or down the value chain through partnerships, mergers or diversifying their offering.
+Smart wholesalers have either moved up or down the value chain through partnerships, mergers or diversification of their offering.
 By opening their doors to end-users, wholesalers are following the buzz that consumers prefer the idea of bespoke jewellery, an experience where they are directly involved in the diamond selection and creation of their bespoke jewellery.
-After-all, diamond purchases are heavily emotionally driven, and who better to engage with than a dealer who has dedicated his life to understanding the art and science of buying a diamond.
+After-all, diamond purchases are largely emotionally driven, and who better to engage with than a dealer who has dedicated his life to understanding the art and science of buying a diamond.